Tortola, British Virgin Islands - A Beach a Day

 - They drive on the left here, like the British.
 The donkeys were too habituated and only used to passing on the left.

 - The capital city, on St Thomas, is Charlotte Amalie (after a Danish queen).
 It was originally known as Taphus (Danish for ‘Beer House’).

 It's nearly all rainforest and white beaches, so today I take a trail through the park to Honeymoon Beach.
 And I finally get to snorkel; it's exceptionally clear.
 There are small rays darting and two turtles nestling in the rippling mini dunes of the depths.
 One of the turtles lazily rises to the surface right in front of me posing, huge and gorgeous against the blue of the sea.
 Naturally, my camera battery gives out, as I press the shutter.

 The brochures say that missing Trunk Bay in the US Virgin Islands is like going to get Paris and not seeing the Eiffel Tower - it's another beach on the 'Best Of'' lists.
 I hop on one of the local taxis to get there.
 They are gaily painted converted trucks with half a dozen rows of seats out back.
 I'm the only passenger, so the trip feels very decadent, even if we do roll around a bit.
 The bay is certainly very pretty from the viewpoints above.
 It has a small palm tree bedecked island and a slightly beaten up snorkelling trail with plaques in the water.

 Then a rush to get my ferry back to Tortola to catch the plane down to St Martin.
 It’s a longer route this time, via the northern Caribbean cruise capital, St Thomas.
-I spend my waiting time on the beach at Trellis Bay.
+(St Croix is much further away - 45 miles south).
+Back on British soil, I spend my waiting time on the beach, at Trellis Bay.
 It's at the bottom of the runway.